vdm113/wxWidgets-ICC-patch/README_vdm_patch.txt

 Also, make sure you have same preprocessor settings of "MY_MSC_NO_ITERATOR_DEBUGGING" in wxWidgets library and in your project!
 *** NB ***

+If you are using 32-bit ICC, or 64-bit one and you don't have enough RAM or time, I recommend change for sub-library "core" from /Qipo to /Qip.

 Best regards,
 Marian 'VooDooMan' Meravy
 vdm 113 (<-remove the space character) [at sign] gmail (dot character) com